leonhard-s/auraxium/docs/usage/basic/getting-started.rst

    The ``auraxium.Ps2Object.get_by_*`` interface has been deprecated and is scheduled for removal in version 0.3.
 Please use the :class:`auraxium.Client` methods instead.

-For more information on the available classes and the attributes they expose, refer to the :doc:`object model reference <api/ps2>`.
+For more information on the available classes and the attributes they expose, refer to the :doc:`Object Model Reference <../../api/ps2>`.

 Event Stream
 ------------